 Tony Kunczewski (pronounced kun-CHESS-kee) was named the first head football coach in Berry College history on April 16, 2012.

-In four seasons at the helm of the Vikings, Kunczewski has compiled an 18-21 overall record and an impressive 9-1 record at Valhalla Stadium, Berry's home venue.
-He has coached 52 All-Conference selections, two SAA major award winners, 129 SAA Academic Honor Roll honorees, a Geico Play of the Year winner and was named the league's Coach of the Year in 2016.
+In six seasons at the helm of the Vikings, Kunczewski has compiled a 39-24 overall record and an impressive 21-1 record at Valhalla Stadium, Berry's home venue.
+He has coached 94 All-Conference selections, four SAA major award winners, 165 SAA Academic Honor Roll honorees, a Geico Play of the Year winner and was named the league's Coach of the Year for the past three seasons.